mustafa-ebrahem/alx-airbnb-database/database-adv-script/README.md

   - Use LEFT JOIN when you want all records from the left table regardless of matches
   - Use FULL OUTER JOIN (simulated) when you need all records from both tables

+## Notes on SQL Subquery Performance

+- **Execution Order**: The inner subquery typically executes first, then the outer query
+- **Correlated Subqueries**: May execute once for each row processed by the outer query
+- **Alternatives**: In some cases, JOINs might be more efficient than correlated subqueries
+- **Indexing**: Proper indexing is crucial for subquery performance

 ## Learning Outcomes

 By studying these queries, you'll learn:

-1. How to properly structure complex multi-table joins
+1. How to properly structure complex multi-table joins and subqueries
-2. Techniques for simulating FULL OUTER JOIN in MySQL
+2. How to choose between joins and subqueries for different scenarios
+3. Techniques for writing efficient subqueries that leverage indexes
-3. Practical applications of different join types for business use cases
+4. Practical applications of advanced SQL concepts for business intelligence
-4. How to combine joins with other SQL features like aggregation and filtering